-All placements begin with a matching process.
+All placements begin with an impact assessment.
 This is an interactive process where the known details and characteristics are gathered from the placing social worker and any other relevant professionals.

 The following information will be required at the time of the placement in accordance with the Care Planning, Placement and Case Review (England) regulations 2010: